 Bureau Veritas has implemented and adheres to a Code of Ethics throughout its entire business operations.
-This ensures that its employees maintain the highest standards in their routine activities.
+This ensures that its employees maintain the highest standards in their routine verifying information and systems involving environmental, social, health, safety and, ethical issues.
+This, combined with experience in these areas, allows us to have a clear understanding activities.
 We place a significant emphasis on the prevention of conflicts of interest.

 The verification team is not otherwise affiliated with MINERVA S.A.
-Its role is solely to conduct an independent verification of the Sustainability Report.
-It is understood that there is no conflict between the other services provided by Bureau Veritas and the verification conducted by our team.
+Its role is solely to conduct of the presentation and verification of good corporate responsibility practices.